Tebros/simple-maven-archetype/README.md

 ### Installing

 At the moment there is no remote archetype catalog.
-Therefore if you want to user this archetype, you need to download/clone this project and run the following command.
+Therefore if you want to user this archetype, you need to download/clone this project and run the following command to build the archetype.

 ```
 mvn clean install archetype:update-local-catalog